qoryhanisagal/battleship_project/messageboard.md

 **Message:**
 Began Board class/spec.
 I noticed my Iteration 1 is slightly off, not sure what issues that might cause to merge with main.

+Worked up to `valid_placement?` method creation, stopped and paused here (3pm ET).
+RSpec board file should be good to go, but lib file has not been updated so tests aren't all passing (yet!).

+Planning to return to it tonight!